estebbins/steamee/README.md

         timestamps: true
     })
     ```
-- [ ] API or Seed: Internal Steam Web API, minimum 1 user-created game
+- [x] API or Seed: Internal Steam Web API, minimum 1 user-created game
-- [ ] Resource RESTful routes:
+- [x] Resource RESTful routes: SavedGames

 **Stretch Goals:**
-- [ ] Users can add new games to the db
+- [x] Users can add new games to the db

 **Technical Requirements:**
-- [ ] Have at least 2 models, not including user (subdocument permitted)
+- [x] Have at least 2 models, not including user (subdocument permitted)
-- [ ] Incorporate API [^4] or seed Database (>=10 documents)
+- [x] Incorporate API [^4] or seed Database (>=10 documents)
-- [ ] Have complete RESTful routes for at least one resource (GET, POST, PUT & DELETE)
+- [x] Have complete RESTful routes for at least one resource (GET, POST, PUT & DELETE)
-- [ ] Utilize ODM (Mongoose) to create database table structure & interact with Mongo-Db-stored data
+- [x] Utilize ODM (Mongoose) to create database table structure & interact with Mongo-Db-stored data
-- [ ] Include a README file that explains how to use app
+- [x] Include a README file that explains how to use app
-- [ ] Route table for RESTful routes included in README
+- [x] Route table for RESTful routes included in README
-- [ ] Semantically clean HTML, CSS, and back-end code
+- [x] Semantically clean HTML, CSS, and back-end code
 - [ ] Be deployed online & accessibl to public
 **Necessary Deliverables:**
-- [ ] Project approval (est date of completion 1/23/23)
+- [x] Project approval (est date of completion 1/23/23)
 - [ ] A working full-stack application, built by me, hosted on internet
 - [ ] A link to hosted working app in URL section of Github repo
 - [ ] A git repo hosted on Github with link to hosted project, frequent commits, dating back to the very beginning of the project